Dog Psychology, Behaviour & Training

 Dogs are not inherently unpredictable.
 If one possesses an understanding of their visual language, the movements of the ears, eyes, head, and tail, along with speed and body posture, are all significant indicators of canine emotions.
 Neurological issues can frequently be discerned through specific body language.
 For instance, a dog may scrape the back of its front paw against the ground as it walks.
 Aggressive behaviours such as growling, snarling, lunging, air snapping, barking, and nipping are employed by dogs to assert control over their environment and signify dissatisfaction with specific changes occurring at that particular moment.
 Such behaviours serve as a means to prevent more severe reactions, including biting.
 Consequently, if a dog is exhibiting biting behaviour or any other unwanted actions, it is essential to explore the underlying causes and address the confusion or concerns that may be driving these behaviours.

 Issues related to lead training often originate from confusion and or concerns within the home environment, frequently arising prior to attaching the lead.
 Such issues may manifest in various other behaviours, including barking at the door, following a family member throughout the house, displaying clinginess, or reacting to other dogs or people present in the home.
 Even a seemingly simple act, such as placing a lead on a dog, can provoke behavioural problems during walks.
 Many individuals may mistakenly perceive their dogs as problematic when on the lead, while believing they behave appropriately off-lead.
-This confusion is typically rooted in the dog’s anxiety concerning the lead, which arises from uncertainty prior to leaving the house, often resulting in behavioural challenges when the dog is off-lead.
+This confusion is typically rooted in the dog’s anxiety about the lead, which arises from uncertainty before leaving the house, often resulting in behavioural challenges when the dog meets another dog, is surprised by changes in the environment, or encounters unpredictable behaviour while off-lead.

-A significant number of unwanted behaviours displayed by dogs can be interpreted as enquiries.
-The manner in which individuals respond to these enquiries significantly influences how the dog will frame future questions.
+A significant number of unwanted behaviours displayed by dogs can and should be interpreted as questions from a dog.
+The way individuals respond to these enquiries significantly influences how the dog will frame future questions or behaviours.
 Engaging in punitive measures, scolding, yanking on the lead, or applying physical corrections can diminish a dog's trust and respect for the owner, leading to resentment towards the person or situation perceived as the source of distress.
-It is essential to understand that dogs will persist in their enquiries regardless of the owner’s reactions, and these questions are frequently expressed through visual signals that may easily be overlooked.
-For example, dogs may exhibit calming gestures by pulling their ears back against their heads, narrowing their eyes, or lowering their heads, particularly before, or during petting interactions.
+It is essential to understand that dogs will persist in their enquiries regardless of the owner’s reactions, and these questions are often expressed through visual signals that may be easily overlooked.
+For example, dogs may exhibit calming gestures by pulling their ears back against their heads, narrowing their eyes, or lowering their heads, particularly before or during petting interactions.
 As illustrated in the picture below.

-The fact that behaviour is caused by emotions we should ideally consider anticipating our dogs emotions before any unwanted behaviour occurs.
-The best way to recognise our dogs emotions is to learn their visual language.
-So call us now, we offer help to understand your dogs visual language.
+Since behaviour is driven by emotions, we should ideally anticipate our dogs' emotions before any unwanted behaviour occurs.
+The best way to recognise our dogs' emotions is to learn their visual language.

 Complete Help and Advice Using Modern Scientific Methods